C. Alan Lawson

-Charles Alan Lawson, known professionally as Alan Lawson, (born May 12, 1961) is an attorney and jurist from Florida.
-He served as a justice of the Supreme Court of Florida from 2016 to 2022.
+Charles Alan Lawson (born May 12, 1961) is an American attorney and jurist who served as a justice on the Supreme Court of Florida from 2016 to 2022.
 He previously was a judge on the Florida Fifth District Court of Appeal.
 He is a founding shareholder with Lawson Huck Gonzalez, PLLC and handles civil and administrative litigation, appeals, and government affairs.

 Biography

 Early life and education

 Lawson was born on May 12, 1961, in Lakeland, Florida.
 He received an Associate of Arts degree, summa cum laude, in 1981 from Tallahassee Community College.
 He received a Bachelor of Science degree, summa cum laude, in 1983 from Clemson University.
 He received a Juris Doctor, Order of the Coif and summa cum laude, in 1987 from Florida State University College of Law.

 Career

 He served as an associate and partner at the law firm of Steel Hector & Davis, Miami and Tallahassee, Florida, from 1987 to 1995.
 He served as general counsel at Verses Wear, Inc., in 1996.
 He served as an Assistant County Attorney, Orange County, Florida, from 1997 to 2001.
 He served as a Judge of the Ninth Judicial Circuit Court of Florida, from 2002 to 2005.
 He served as a Judge of the Florida Fifth District Court of Appeal from 2005 to 2016 and served as Chief Judge of that Court from 2015 to 2016.